ssu-dmlab/DGRec-pytorch/README.md

 ## Experiments

-We compare our implmentation compared to the original code in terms of recall@20 and ndcg.
+We compare our implmentation compared to the original one in terms of recall@20 and ndcg.
 We report average metrics with thier standard deviations of 10 runs.

 * Original version based on Tensorflow